ABOUT the Artist Nancy Scimone

 Classically trained, she has been the soprano soloist in Handel's Messiah at the John F. Kennedy Center, and has sung in sacred music concerts in Italy.

 Nancy performs for senior and memory care residents, providing a respite of comfort and joy.
 "The greatest privilege of performing for our treasured elderly is when they share their stories with me, and I learn from their abundant wisdom."

-Nancy Scimone is a member of the American Society of Composers, Arrangers and Publishers (ASCAP.)
-She resides with her family in northern Virginia, and is a regular lector at her home parish.
+Nancy Scimone is a member of the American Society of Composers, Authors and Publishers (ASCAP.)
+She resides with her family in northern Virginia and is a lector at her home parish.